Products and Services

 I am also available as a speaker.
 Currently, I present the talks:

 Developing a Sixth Census: finding more in “the Census” than meets the eye, a presentation designed to help you really squeeze as much as you can from census data of many shapes and sizes.
 This talk can be tailored for a standard one hour presentation or a half day seminar.
+It also comes in two versions.
+One focuses on North America and the other adds discussion of British censuses (including Ireland).

 Grade School Genealogy, A bit about genealogy with connections to things kids learn in school.
 We put the word genealogy together from its parts, there is a little genealogical math, a look at old handwriting, an old map that we can see is very wrong…